Sturdy-Statistics/bailey/README.md

 - how offline keys are stored
 - how artifacts are deployed and verified

+## Supported operating model

+Bailey deliberately supports a narrow deployment model:

+- Exactly one JVM process owns each server keychain path.
+Sharing a keychain path between active processes or replicas is unsupported; JVM locking does not provide inter-process coordination.
+- The runtime calls `init!` exactly once during JVM startup.
+A repeated call is rejected, and any initialization failure must be treated as fatal to application startup.
+- Bailey requires a POSIX filesystem.
+Its key-file permission guarantees and operational safety contract do not apply to non-POSIX filesystems.
+- Offline backup-key generation is a one-time company ceremony run from a trusted founder workstation in a dedicated process.
+It is not an embeddable application or CI operation.
+If backup material already exists and overwrite was not explicitly forced, the generator intentionally terminates that isolated process with a nonzero status.

+If an application needs active/active access to shared key files, non-POSIX portability, or embedded backup-key administration, Bailey is not currently the right lifecycle manager.

 ## Threat model

 Bailey is designed with the following assumptions: